- Choosing Your Block

 Terraces

 Consider a layered look in your garden design.
-You'll love the way Allan Blocks flow.
+You'll love the way garden wall flows.
 Create a series of raised garden beds, or tackle a tricky slope by turning one wall into two.

 Structure